Protocol Maths

 Bin liquidity

-= price in terms of Y = base asset = quote asset = collateralized quote asset = collateralized base asset
+P= price in terms of Y X= base asset Y= quote asset Zy= collateralized quote asset Zx= collateralized base asset

 Bin composition